Internode (ISP): History

 Internode was the first ISP to offer ADSL2/2+ services in Australia, by installing their own DSLAMs in Telstra exchanges.
-This allowed them to offer access speeds of up to 24Mbit/s, significantly higher than the fastest speed then offered by Telstra at the time (1.5Mbit/s).
+This allowed them to offer access speeds of up to 24 Mbit/s, significantly higher than the fastest speed then offered by Telstra at the time (1.5 Mbit/s).

 (See also Broadband Internet Access, Australia) Internode also provided a Naked ADSL2+ service, operating on both Agile and Optus hardware.
 Internode was a part of the Terria consortium which bid to build the National Broadband Network.

 Acquisition by iiNet

 On 22 December 2011, Western Australian based internet service provider iiNet announced the acquisition of Internode in a deal worth $105 million.
-The two companies continue to manage two separate brands and operate separately.

 In May 2012, it was announced that Simon Hackett's role would change from being the managing director of Internode to become a non-executive board member for iiNet.
 At the same time several members of Internode's management team were transferred to management positions within iiNet.

 In November 2013, it was announced that Simon Hackett would be leaving Internode and the iiNet Group to join the board of the NBN Co which has been tasked by the Australian Government to provide the next generation of broadband to Australia.

 In September 2015, iiNet was acquired by TPG Telecom in a $1.65 billion deal.